 \subsubsection{Communication DIL}

-With regards to communication DIL, as individual transfer size (between a pair of GPUs) in shard-overlap is the same as baseline serial execution, shard-overlap does not experience DIL.
-As \OPNAME communicates at finer-granularity, we scale down collective size 8-way for eight GPU system and study resultant slowdown.
+For communication \dil, as individual transfer size (between a pair of GPUs) in shard-overlap is same as baseline serial execution, shard-overlap does not experience DIL.
+However, as \OPNAME communicates at finer-granularity, we scale down collective size 8-way for eight GPU system and study resultant slowdown.

-\textbf{Observations:} We depict DIL for communication all-gather in Figure~\ref{fig:ficco_comm_dil}.
-We observe that communication DIL for \OPNAME has a geomean of about 10\% and positively correlates with communication size as expected.
+\textbf{Observations:} We depict \dil for communication all-gather in Figure~\ref{fig:ficco_comm_dil}.
+We observe that communication \dil for \OPNAME has a geomean of about 10\% and positively correlates with communication size as expected.
 That is, as size increases, there is increased resiliency to DIL as communication gets increasingly bandwidth-bound.